Open Accessibility Menu

 Pain Clinic FAQ

-How do I become a patient at St. John’s Pain Clinic?
+How do I become a patient at St. John’s Interventional Pain Clinic?

-• You will need to get a referral from your primary care provider, surgeon, or specialist.
-Internal departments at St. John’s can also make referrals, including oncology, physical/occupation therapy, or inpatient units.
+• You will need to get a referral from your spine surgeon or specialist.
+Internal departments at St. John’s Health can also make referrals, including oncology, physical/occupation therapy, or inpatient units.

 Why do I need a referral from my provider if my insurance does not require a referral?

 • We understand your time is very valuable.
 We evaluate the medical information provided to us by your referring physician to ensure we are the best place for you to receive treatment.
-We work in conjunction with your surgeon, rheumatologist, oncologist, primary care provider, neurologist, etc. to make sure we have all the necessary information before proceeding.
+We work in conjunction with your referring provider to make sure we have all the necessary information before proceeding.

 What types of insurance do you accept?